Azure/Azure-Verified-Modules/docs/content/usage/quickstart/terraform/_index.md

 ## Create your new root module leveraging AVM

 Now that you've located the module details, you can use the module content from the Terraform Registry to accelerate your development efforts in one of two ways.
 The first method is to duplicate a module example and edit it for your needs.
 This is useful if you're starting without any existing infrastructure and need to create supporting resources like resource groups as part of your deployment.
 The second method is to add the AVM module to an existing root module that already includes other resources.
 This method requires some knowledge of the resource(s) being deployed so that you can make choices about optional features configured within the module.
 Each deployment method includes a section below so that you can choose the method which fits your needs.
+(TODO: add links into the paragraph for each subsection so that users can jump to the desired option.)

 ### Creating a root module using AVM module examples